-If you are flying in strong, try to fly downdraft or in the same direction as the wind to conserve your battery.
+If you are flying in strong wind, try to fly downdraft or in the same direction as the wind to conserve your battery.

 Shaky images & videos

-If you are up for an aerial photography job, make sure the winds are within the limits to get better and clear images/videos.
+If you are going out for an aerial photography job, make sure the wind is within the limits to get better and clear images and videos.

 What factors affect drone wind resistance level?

 The level of wind resistance offered by drones depends on many physical and software features of the drone.
 Some of the major factors are below:

 Weight of the drone